-- (1) AEMO must, after consulting with Trading Participants, STTM facility operators, STTM distributors and allocation agents, establish the STTM interface protocol for the provision of communications under this Part. - (2) AEMO may amend the STTM interface protocol after consulting with Trading Participants, STTM facility operators, STTM distributors and allocation agents in accordance with: - (a) the standard consultative procedure; or - (b) if AEMO reasonably considers the proposed amendment to be urgent, the expedited consultative procedure. - (3) AEMO must publish the STTM interface protocol, as amended from time to time. - (4) The STTM interface protocol may specify details to be included in a communication, in addition to information specified in this Part or the STTM Procedures, if those details are reasonably required by AEMO for the purpose for which the communication is to be given, including the validation of information. - (5) All communications must comply with the requirements of, and be submitted in the form and manner, and by the time, specified in the STTM interface protocol for the relevant type of communication, unless: - (a) expressly stated in this Part; or - (b) permitted by AEMO in respect of communications to be made to AEMO, and AEMO may reject any communication that does not so comply. - (6) In this rule:
+- (1) AEMO must, after consulting with Trading Participants, STTM facility operators, STTM distributors and allocation agents, establish the STTM interface protocol for the provision of communications under this Part. - (2) AEMO may amend the STTM interface protocol after consulting with Trading Participants, STTM facility operators, STTM distributors and allocation agents in accordance with rules 135ED to 135EG, except that: - (a) the references to 'Procedures' in rules 135ED to 135EF are to be read as references to the 'STTM interface protocol'; and - (b) the references to: - (i) 'any other person' in rule 135ED; - (ii) 'Registered participants and other interested persons' in rules 135EE and 135EF; and - (iii) 'Registered participants or BB participants' and 'Registered participant and BB participant' in rule 135EF, are each to be read as references to 'Trading Participants, STTM facility operators, STTM distributors and allocation agents'.

+- (3) AEMO must publish the STTM interface protocol, as amended from time to time. - (4) The STTM interface protocol may specify details to be included in a communication, in addition to information specified in this Part or the STTM Procedures, if those details are reasonably required by AEMO for the purpose for which the communication is to be given, including the validation of information. - (5) All communications must comply with the requirements of, and be submitted in the form and manner, and by the time, specified in the STTM interface protocol for the relevant type of communication, unless: - (a) expressly stated in this Part; or - (b) permitted by AEMO in respect of communications to be made to AEMO, and AEMO may reject any communication that does not so comply. - (6) In this rule: